khalilgharbaoui/issues-tracker-api/README.md

 I omitted the `GET` verb & the first part of the url `http://localhost`.
 `GET` is the default for any request if no verb provided!
-As long as i pass port `:3000` it know to look for the `localhost`.
+As long as i pass port `:3000` it know how to look for the `localhost`.
 Awesome!

 ✅ This is the response:
 ```json